 Local Authorities in every EHC appeal must prepare a ‘tribunal bundle’.
 The bundle includes all documents that were sent by either you or the LA as evidence in the appeal.
 (It’s all the evidence that has already been sent to the other party and the tribunal).

-The Bundle can be a large document and may be sent in a few separate emails with zipped files attached.
-The local authority cannot choose which evidence from the other party to include in the bundle or leave out.
+The Bundle can be a large document and maybe sent in a few separate emails with zipped files attached.
+The LA cannot choose which evidence from the other party to include in the bundle or leave out.
 There will be a summary at the beginning with all the attachments listed under Sections.

 The tribunal bundle deadlines